kivy-garden/draggable/doc/source/installation.rst

 Please see the `garden docs <https://kivy-garden.github.io/>`_ for full installation instructions.

+If the flower maintainer has uploaded the flower to `pypi <https://pypi.org/>`_, you can just install it with `pip install kivy_garden.flower`.

 You can install flower master directly from github with::

     python -m pip install https://github.com/kivy-garden/flower/archive/master.zip